Visa policy of the Schengen Area: Visas

-The European Commission is planning to introduce a single online visa application platform at the EU level, replacing the separated national platforms.
+This has partly spurred the EU to further digitalise the process.
+It is planning to introduce a unified online visa application platform named EU VAP (EU VAP: European Union Visa Application Platform) at the EU and Schengen level, replacing the separated national platforms.
 The platform will be built by eu-LISA and is scheduled to be introduced in 2026.
 A transition period for all member states to migrate to the single platform is scheduled to last until 2031.
+The European Parliament voted on 18 October 2023 to introduce the digital application system and for cryptographically signed visas.
+In almost all cases, applications for Schengen visas will be made through a single website.